wkraz/ai-image-captioning/README.md

 # AI that captions images

 ## Project Structure
-src - source code file that has all python scripts
+- src - source code file that has all python scripts
-    main.py - main driver that loads configurations and runs the training dataset.py - loads and transforms data, and creates the DataLoader utils.py - functions that build vocabulary, tokenize captions, and convert them to integer arrays model.py - creates the Encoder and Decoder classes train.py - the training loop for the model
+    - main.py - main driver that loads configurations and runs the training
+    - dataset.py - loads and transforms data, and creates the DataLoader
+    - utils.py - functions that build vocabulary, tokenize captions, and convert them to integer arrays
+    - model.py - creates the Encoder and Decoder classes
+    - train.py - the training loop for the model
+- .env, .venv, .gitignore, README.md, LICENSE, requirements.txt

 ## Getting Started
 1. Clone the repository